storyprotocol/documentation/docs/Protocol Concepts/ip-asset/ipa-metadata-standard.md

 * :mag: Story Explorer - this field will help display your IP on the Story Explorer
 * :detective: Commercial Infringement Check - this field is required if your IP is **commercial** (that is, has commercial license terms attached).
 We will use these fields to run an infringement check on your IP.
+* :robot: AI Agents - used for displaying metadata associated with AI Agents

 <Table align={["left","left","left","left"]}>
   <thead>